microsoft/react-native-windows-samples/docs/native-platform-components.md

 1. A `RegisterCircleMaskNativeComponent` function to register the `CircleMask` Fabric Component View with React Native
 2. A `CircleMaskComponentView` struct containing the `CircleMask` Fabric Component View

 Both of these depend on the types provided in the `CircleMask.g.h` file we generated earlier.
 Then within `CircleMask.cpp` we have the implementation specifics for our new Native Component.
-Again, note the use of `#ifdef RNW_NEW_ARCH` to ensure the Fabric Component View code is on included when the library is used by New Architecture apps.
+Again, note the use of `#ifdef RNW_NEW_ARCH` to ensure the Fabric Component View code is only included when the library is used by New Architecture apps.

 > **Note:** For a more complete example of how to implement a `CircleMask` component for both Fabric and Paper simultaneously, see the implementation in the [Native Module Sample](https://github.com/microsoft/react-native-windows-samples/tree/main/samples/NativeModuleSample/cpp-lib) project.